 Are cats doing this just to humiliate their hapless caregivers?
 What would possess a cat to greet a person with its butt?
 Why subject the person who gives you food and shelter to such degradation?

-To find out, Inverse spoke with Mikel Delgado, a postdoctoral fellow at the School of Veterinary Medicine at UC Davis.
+To find out, Inverse spoke with Mikel Delgado, an animal behaviorist and certified cat behavior consultant.
 According to Delgado, cats don’t necessarily perceive their rectal flaunting as anything aggressive or domineering.
 In fact, it might be a cat’s way of saying hello.

 “For cats, it’s normal for them to sniff each other’s butts as a way to say hello or confirm another cat’s identity,” Delgado said.
 “It’s hard for us to relate to, but for them, smell is much more important to cats and how they recognize each other than vision is.
 So cats may be ‘inviting’ us to check them out, or just giving us a friendly hello.”